Types of Cancer Diets

 Lean body mass is critical to responding to cancer therapies, including surgery, chemotherapy and radiation treatments.

-A high-protein diet includes cancer-fighting foods such as chicken, fish, lean beef, Greek yogurt, beans, lentils, peas, soy foods, eggs and nuts.
+A high-protein diet includes cancer-fighting foods such as chicken, fish, lean beef, Greek yogurt, beans, lentils, peas, soy, eggs and nuts.

 Following a high-protein plan, mesothelioma patients should eat 0.65 to 0.75 grams of protein per pound of body weight each day.
-For example, if you weigh 185 pounds, you will aim to consume 120 to 139 grams of protein daily.
+For example, weighing 185 pounds, you will aim to consume 120 to 139 grams of protein daily.

 Dietary protein can preserve lean body mass during mesothelioma treatment.
 Lean body mass, in turn, supports your cancer therapy goals.